mogensen/docker-swarm-meetup/Docker Swarm exercises.md

     $ docker swarm init --advertise-addr eth0

-On the output of this command we get the command that can be used to join workers to the cluster
+In the output of this command, we get the command that can be used to join workers to the cluster

     $ docker swarm join --token SWMTKN-1-2ypam... {ip}:2377